hazelcast/hazelcast/hazelcast-documentation/src/Query.md

 Hazelcast provides paging for defined predicates.
 For this purpose, `PagingPredicate` class has been developed.
 You may want to get collection of keys, values or entries page by page, by filtering them with predicates and giving the size of pages.
 Also, you can sort the entries by specifying comparators.

 Below is a sample code where the `greaterEqual` predicate is used to get values from "students" map.
 This predicate puts a filter such that the objects with value of "age" is greater than or equal to 18 will be retrieved.
-Then, a `pagingPredicate` is constructed in which the page size is 5.
+Then, a `PagingPredicate` is constructed in which the page size is 5.
 So, there will be 5 objects in each page.

 The first time the values are called will constitute the first page.
 You can get the subsequent pages by using the `nextPage()` method of `PagingPredicate`.

 ```
 final IMap<Integer, Student> map = instance.getMap("students");
 final Predicate greaterEqual = Predicates.greaterEqual("age", 18);
 final PagingPredicate pagingPredicate = new PagingPredicate(greaterEqual, 5);
 Collection<Student> values = map.values(pagingPredicate); //First Page
 ...

 pagingPredicate.nextPage();
 values = map.values(pagingPredicate); //Second Page
 ...
 ```

 Paging Predicate is not supported in Transactional Context.